Allendale-Lakeside in Shreveport in Caddo Parish, Louisiana — The American South (West South Central)

 Topics.
 This historical marker is listed in these topic lists: Forts and Castles • War, US Civil.
 A significant historical year for this entry is 1864.

 Location.
 32° 30.013′ N, 93° 45.295′ W. Marker is in Shreveport, Louisiana, in Caddo Parish.
 It is in Allendale-Lakeside.
-Marker is at the intersection of Texas Avenue (U.S. 79/80) and Murphy Street, on the right when traveling south on Texas Avenue.
+It is at the intersection of Texas Avenue (U.S. 79/80) and Murphy Street, on the right when traveling south on Texas Avenue.
 Located on the grounds of the Shreveport Police Department.
 Touch for map.
 Marker is at or near this postal address: 1234 Texas Avenue, Shreveport LA 71101, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-First Presbyterian Church (approx. 0.4 miles away); Calanthean Temple (approx. 0.4 miles away); Austin Place Houses (approx. 0.4 miles away); Christian-Hamel House (approx. 0.4 miles away); Olgilvie-Wiener House (approx. 0.4 miles away); Logan Mansion (approx. 0.4 miles away); St. Paul's Methodist Church (approx. half a mile away); Thief (TV Series) (approx. half a mile away).
+At least 8 other markers are within walking distance of this marker: First Presbyterian Church (approx. 0.4 miles away); Calanthean Temple (approx. 0.4 miles away); Austin Place Houses (approx. 0.4 miles away); Christian-Hamel House (approx. 0.4 miles away); Olgilvie-Wiener House (approx. 0.4 miles away); Logan Mansion (approx. 0.4 miles away); St. Paul's Methodist Church (approx. half a mile away); Thief (TV Series) (approx. half a mile away).
 Touch for a list and map of all markers in Shreveport.

 Regarding This Marks the Site of Battery 7.
 With the onset of the Civil War, Shreveport became a Confederate stronghold and headquarters of the Trans-Mississippi Department Army.
 Eighteen batteries across the city served as the defensive line against Union attack.